Tea tape scandal: Aftermath

 John Banks won the Epsom electorate vote for ACT with a margin of 2,261 over the National Party candidate.
 However, ACT gained only 1.07 percent of the party vote, meaning the party was only awarded one seat, filled by Banks.

-Political experts including Joe Atkinson and Jon Johannson credit the Tea tape scandal for the re-entry of Winston Peters and his New Zealand First party into Parliament.
+Political experts including Joe Atkinson and Jon Johannson credit the tea tape scandal for the re-entry of Winston Peters and his New Zealand First party into Parliament.
 New Zealand First was ousted at the 2008 general election because it failed to reach the 5% party vote threshold.

 The tape was leaked on 26 January 2012.
 The leak forced Key to change his phone number, which was audible on the tape.

 In September 2012, the china used in the incident was put up for auction.

-A Massey University study released in November 2012 suggested newspaper coverage was favourable towards National and John Key.
+A Massey University study released in November 2012 suggested newspaper coverage was favourable towards National and John Key prior to the scandal.
 In the month leading up to the election, the big four newspapers in New Zealand – The New Zealand Herald, the Herald on Sunday, The Dominion Post and The Sunday Star-Times – printed 72 percent more photos of Key than his opponent, Phil Goff, and devoted twice as many column inches of text coverage.
 This changed however, after the tea tape scandal, after which no positive images of Key were printed.